 Keepers of the Prairie Membership Program

 In 1998, the Barnhart Family had a dream of creating a high quality prairie for future generations to experience.
 By early 2000, this became a reality when 80 acres were placed in a conservation easement held by the Champaign County SWCD.
 The overall project gained Nature Preserve status in fall of 2005.
 Since then, the prairie has thrived, but there have been challenges managing the property that have led to the introduction of this program.
-Thank you for your interest in joining our pilot year of a membership program to the Barnhart Nature Preserve located at 1499 CR 1200 N, Urbana IL!
+Thank you for your interest in joining our membership program to the Barnhart Nature Preserve located at 1499 CR 1200 N, Urbana IL!

 In an attempt to manage years of vandalism and trespassing, we have tried a variety of opening times ranging from fully open, open on designated days, and fully closed.
 We know that many of you have missed being able to visit more freely, so we have designed this program to let well-intentioned visitors enjoy our wonderful prairie.
 All members will be known as Keepers of the Prairie, since together we will protect this incredible site.